00dingens/exit/README.md

-ExIT = Exometer Influxdb Test
+exit = Exometer Influxdb Test
 =====

 A small tool to get started with metrics and InfluxDB in Elixir.